-Here, we extend our analysis to the whole S1 region of the spike, which contains the NTD and the RBD using MD simulations, allowing us to compare the SA binding capabilities of different spike domains.
-Specifically, we performed MD simulations on the full S1 segment, the RBD, and the NTD, in each case, together with one molecule of SA in explicit water.
-No additional potential was included, so that the SA molecule was free to diffuse in the aqueous environment and interact with the protein domain.
+and the receptor-binding domain (RBD) using MD simulations, allowing us to compare the sialic-acid binding capabilities of different spike domains.
+Specifically, we performed MD simulations on the full S1 segment, the RBD, and the NTD, in each case together with one molecule of SA in explicit water.
+No additional potential was included, so that the sialic acid molecule was free to diffuse in the aqueous environment and interact with the protein domain.

-Recent cryo-electron microscopy experiments have shown that the structure of the separate domains of the spike protein is conserved when they are isolated from the full trimeric complex.
-45 In order to determine if the dynamics of the isolated domains are the same as in the full-length trimeric spike and to avoid simulating the entire spike trimeric complex, thereby speeding up the simulations, we have first performed a simulation of the various segments and the full-length and trimeric SARS-CoV-2 spike.
-These simulations confirm that the RBDs, NTDs, and S1 segments have similar structure and dynamics in their isolated and trimer-incorporated forms (see Supporting Information, Figure S1).
-The analysis indicates that the behavior of each NTD, RBD, and S1 segment of the trimer system is comparable with the domain simulated alone in solution, both in terms of root-mean-square deviation (rmsd) and root-mean-square fluctuation (RMSF) descriptors.
-In particular, the comparison between the RMSF of the domains considered alone vs in the trimer shows that the most and least fluctuating regions are conserved.
+Recent cryo-electron microscopy experiments have shown that the structure of the separate domains of the spike protein are conserved when they are isolated from the full trimeric complex.
+In order to determine if also the dynamics of the isolated domains are the same as in the full-length trimeric spike, and to avoid simulating the entire spike trimeric complex, thereby speeding up the simulations, we have first performed a simulation of the various segments and the full-length and trimeric SARS-CoV-2 spike.
+These simulations confirm that the RBDs, NTDs and S1 segments have a similar structure and dynamics in their isolated and trimer-incorporated form (see Supporting Information Figure S1).
+The analysis indicates that the behavior of each NTD, RBD and S1 segment of the trimer system is comparable with the domain simulated alone in solution, both in terms of root-mean-square deviation (RMSD) and root-mean-square fluctuation (RMSF) descriptors.
+In particular, the comparison between the RMSF of the domains considered alone vs. in the trimer shows that the most and least fluctuating regions are conserved.
 The average Pearson correlation between the trend of the RMSF of the three domains of the trimer with the RMSF of the NTD of chain A alone is 0.63.
 Taken together, these results allow us to simulate only the NTD, RBD, and S1 of the SARS-CoV-2 spike protein, thus significantly reducing the computational cost of our simulations.

-Furthermore, simulating S1 allowed us to analyze the correlated motions among residues of both the RBD and NTD of the spike protein.
-The analysis of correlated motions among residues, both considering covariance (to assess the average fluctuation of each residue) and considering the Pearson coefficient (which is independent of the fluctuation of individual residues), provides insight into communication among different regions that may play a key role in function and structural dynamics. ^{17,46,47} We examine both Pearson correlation and covariance between residues (averaging over x, y, and z correlation values for each residue pair).
+Furthermore, simulating S1 allowed us to analyze the correlated motions among residues of both RDB and NTD of the spike protein.
+The analysis of correlated motions among residues, both considering covariance (to assess the average fluctuation of each residue) and considering the Pearson coefficient (which is independent of the fluctuation of individual residues), provides insight into communication among different regions that may play a key role in function and structural dynamics.47-49 We examine both Pearson correlation and covariance between residues (averaging over x, y, and z correlation values for each residue pair).
 Specifically, we focused on the cross-correlation between the NTD and RBD domains of the S1, studying the correlated movements both within the domain (i.e., among residues belonging to the same domains; NTD-NTD and RBD-RBD) and between domains (i.e., among residues belonging to two different domains, NTD-RBD).